petershin/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/search-experiences/creating-and-managing-search-blueprints.md

 ![Preview a Blueprint before putting it in action.](./creating-and-managing-search-blueprints/images/14.png)

-There are several pieces of functionality in this screen:
+Here you can access these features:

-- For 7.4 U52+, you can click _View Raw Request_ to see the entire search request string.
-From the Raw Request modal you can copy the request to the clipboard or download it as a JSON file.
+- For 7.4 U52+, click _View Raw Request_ to see the entire search request string.
+From the Raw Request modal, you can copy the request to the clipboard or download it as a JSON file.
 This is the same request seen in the [Search Insights](../../search-pages-and-widgets/search-insights.md) widget on the search page.

 - Click _View Raw Response_ to see the entire search response string.
-From the Raw Response modal you can copy the response to the clipboard or downloaded as a JSON file.
+From the Raw Response modal you can copy the response to the clipboard or download it as a JSON file.
 This is the same string you can see in the [Search Insights](../../search-pages-and-widgets/search-insights.md) widget on the search page.

    ![View the raw response string returned from Elasticsearch.](./creating-and-managing-search-blueprints/images/11.png)